 Where to Stay:

-If you are hoping to use points for an award stay, Jasper has a Best Western along the main road in town.
-For those of you looking for a more luxurious award stay, the Fairmont Jasper Park Lodge along the shores of Lac Beauvert has what you’re looking for.
+If you are hoping to use points for an award stay, the Fairmont Jasper Park Lodge along the shores of Lac Beauvert can be booked with Fairmont points.
 The resort is set upon 700 acres, with individual chalets and cabins nestled within the surrounding wilderness.

 Of course, Jasper National Park is also a prime camping destination.
 Year-round camping is available, with the highest demand in the summer months of July and August.
 Reservations strongly suggested.